BetterMontreal/BetterMontreal.github.io/about.md

 permalink: /about/
 ---

-[BetterMTL](http://bettermtl.github.io) allows Montreal to self-organize itself and speak with one voice.
+[BetterMTL](http://bettermtl.github.io) allows Montreal to self-organize and speak with one voice.

 It is a free open source project which allows you to create events, showing times and information for anybody that wants to attend.